fahzee1/slicer/README.md

 Now create a new Django view and template that displays the set of PNGs you generated.

-Ensure that only one PNG is displayed at a time, and include a slider that allows the user to quickly slide through the stack of images.
+Ensure that only one PNG is displayed at a time, and include a mechanism that allows the user to quickly step through the stack of images (e.g. a slider), *without requiring a full page reload* to view each new image.

 ## Other Details

 As you code, create logical commits with good commit messages.

 If you have any questions about the requirements, ask!
 Part of being a good engineer is knowing when to clarify requirements.

+## Notes

+Really, it would be better to generate the images in a separate task, outside of the request-response cycle.
+For example, using a tool like celery.
+This added too much complexity for this project.